Chairman and CEO

 Deputy CEO & CFO

 He began his career at Deloitte, where he spent 5 years conducting audits and consulting assignments in Paris then Montreal.
 He then spent 13 years in the international high-tech sector, first with Motorola and then with ON Semiconductor in the US, where he worked on the company’s NASDAQ listing.
 He went on to work as CFO for Communicant AG in Berlin.
 He joined Alstom in 2005 and notably served as CFO for the Power Service sector, and subsequently the Transport sector, before his promotion as Group CFO.

-He was appointed to the Accor's Executive Committee as Chief Financial Officer in 2015 and extends his perimeter in September 2018 as Deputy CEO responsible for Finance, Communications and Strategy.
+He was appointed to the Accor's Executive Committee as Chief Financial Officer in 2015.
+In 2018, he was promoted to Deputy CEO in charge of Finance, Communications and Strategy.

-He also sits on the Board of Directors of Vallourec Group where he chairs the Audit Committee.
+He also chairs the Audit Committee of the Board of Directors of Vallourec Group.

 Chief Digital Officer in charge of Digital, Distribution, Sales and Information Systems